clux/probes.hugo/content/post/2019-06-02-generic-kube-client.md

 assert_eq!(baz.spec.info, "baz info");
 ```

-Being able to parse straight into your typed structs is nice, what about posting and patching?
-For brevity, let's `create` and `patch` a `Foo` using the [serde_json json macro](https://docs.serde.rs/serde_json/macro.json.html):
+Here we are parsing straight into the typed structs, so what about posting and patching?
+For brevity, let's `create` and `patch` a `Foo` using the [serde_json macro](https://docs.serde.rs/serde_json/macro.json.html):

 ```rust
 let f = json!({